okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 |                         |             |                      | `Double val = 123.6`   | 124      |
 | `Convert.toNum(string)` | Double      | `Convert.toNum(val)` | `String val = '3.141'` | 3.141    |

-> **Note:** `Convert.toInt(double)` rounds the passed numeric value either up or down to the nearest integer.
-Be sure to consider integer type range limitations when converting from a number to an integer with this function.
+> **Note:** The `Convert.toInt(double)` function rounds the passed numeric value either up or down to the nearest integer.
+Be sure to consider integer-type range limitations when converting from a number to an integer with this function.

 ##### Country code conversion functions